Dibido/WoR-CareRobot/vision/lidar_application/README.md

 - Fifth argument: Position of the sensor in meters.
 Specify the x, y and z like this 0#0#0.

 - Sixth argument: Rotation of the sensor.
-Specify the role, pitch and jaw like this 0#0#0.
+Specify the roll, pitch and yaw like this 0#0#0.